oliverjakobs/oliverjakobs.github.io/_posts/2020-10-15-generator-part1.md

 }
 {% endhighlight %}

-If there are still things unclear just wait untill we implement the generator (probably part 4).
+If there are still things unclear just wait until we implement the generator (probably part 4).

 ## Macros